mmistakes/made-mistakes-jekyll/src/_work/paperfaces.md

 order: 2
 ---

 PaperFaces was an [illustration project](/articles/paperfaces-ipad-portrait-project/) by designer Michael Rose --- hey that's me!
-For two years I drew the faces of strangers everyday using an iPad, a stylus, and **Paper by FiftyThree**.
+For two years I drew the faces of strangers everyday using an iPad, a stylus, and **Paper for iOS**.
 I occasionally post new portraits here, but certainly not as frequently as I used to.

 If you scroll down far enough you can see how my technique evolved from faceless gestures into realistic portraits[^procreate].